 Our answer to this is to show you the disciplines in which a school's faculty and alumni have had the highest historical influence.
 A school may be influential in a discipline even if they do not offer degrees in that area.
 We've organized two lists to show where they are influential and offer corresponding degrees, and where they are influential through scholarship although they don't offer degrees in the disciplines.

 Who are University of Chicago's Most influential alumni?

-University of Chicago's most influential alumni faculty include professors and professionals in the fields of Sociology, Religious Studies, and Criminal Justice.
+University of Chicago's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Sociology, and Economics.
 University of Chicago’s most academically influential people include Milton Friedman, James D. Watson, and Carl Sagan.

 American economist, statistician, and writerview profile

 American astrophysicist, cosmologist, author and science educatorview profile